leyuheon1/leyuheon1/README.md

 Hi, my name is Yuheon Joh(曺宥献) and my English name is John.
 I am a CS major at UCSD.
 I like playing piano.

+I have been playing piano since March 2024.
 Songs I have studied so far :

 Chopin : Prelude #4 (E minor), #20 (C minor), Waltz in A minor  <br>
 Bach : Minuet in G minor, Invention #2 (C minor)  <br>